Dynamic self-loops in networks of passive and active binary elements: Case of hysterons with equal spans

 In this section, we reproduce the simulations of Fig. 2 of the main text, focusing on the case of randomly-coupled hysterons with equal spans, i.e. $\sigma_i = 0.5$ for all the elements (Figs. \ref{fig:hysteron_problem_equal_spans}).

-We again start by discussing similarities with the case of hysterons with distributed spans.
-Most importantly, we find that the probability of finding at least one self-loops for any $H$ saturates toward a constant value for $N J_0 \gg 1$ (Fig. \ref{fig:hysteron_problem_equal_spans}-d), which asymptotes to $1$ as $N$ increases (Fig. \ref{fig:hysteron_problem_equal_spans}-d, inset)
+We find that the probability of finding at least one self-loops for any $H$ saturates toward a constant value for $N J_0 \gg 1$ (Fig. \ref{fig:hysteron_problem_equal_spans}-d), which asymptotes to $1$ as $N$ increases (Fig. \ref{fig:hysteron_problem_equal_spans}-d, inset).
 However, in the case of hysterons with equal spans, we find that all observables seem to have a lower cutoff in $NJ_0$ below which no gaps or self-loops exist.
 This is expected given the physics of self-loops for $N=2$ hysterons (see Fig. 3-d of the main text and next section).
 Moreover, also as expected, we find an even lower probability of $98.3\%$ of finding at least one self-loop for any $H$ for $N=10$ and $NJ_0 = 10^{2}$ (Fig. \ref{fig:hysteron_problem_equal_spans}-d).